What is geotechnical engineering? Key terms, applications and survey type

 There’s a lot to cover.
 If you’re interested in one particular area of geotechnical engineering, use the links below to navigate to it:

-So, what exactly is geotechnical engineering?
+What is geotechnical engineering?

 Geotechnical engineering is the area of civil engineering that deals with the mechanics of soils and rocks.
 By determining the properties of these earth materials, geotechnical engineers inform the design of many different types of structures, from roads and railways to retaining walls and building foundations.
 They also seek to avoid or reduce damage caused by natural hazards such as earthquakes, landslides and rock falls.
 Geotechnical engineers also play a major role in key industries such as mineral extraction, oil and gas and geothermal energy.